Plzeňský Prazdroj has the best CSR report in Central Europe

 Prague, 26 April 2016 – The award of the best corporate sustainability report in the Central European region goes to the Czech Republic.
 For the very first time, a Czech company took first place, namely Plzeňský Prazdroj.
 The runners-up were the Polish Bank Zachodni and the Croatian oil company INA – Industrija nafte.
 In the 15th annual Deloitte Green Frog Award, the international jury evaluated a total of 76 corporate reports from seven Central European countries.

-An independent jury has selected Plzeňský Prazdroj’s Sustainable Development Report 2015 as the best report on CSR activities in Central Europe.
+An independent jury has selected Plzeňský Prazdroj’s Sustainable Development Report 2015 (PDF) as the best report on CSR activities in Central Europe.

 +420 775 013 139